Clarence 13X

 In 1964, Clarence 13X was shot by an unknown assailant, but survived the attack.
 After an incident several months later, in which he and several of his followers vandalized stores and fought with police, he was arrested and placed in psychiatric care.
 He was diagnosed with paranoid schizophrenia.
 He referred to himself as "Allah", which had become his preferred name.
 He was released from custody after a 1966 ruling by the Supreme Court placed limits on confinement without trial.
 Although he initially taught his followers to hate white people, he eventually began to cooperate with white city leaders.
 They gave him funding for a night school, and in return, he tried to prevent violence in Harlem.
 In June 1969, Clarence 13X was fatally shot.
 The identity of his killer is unknown.
-The mayor of New York City and several other prominent leaders expressed condolences to his followers.
+Mayor John Lindsay and several other prominent leaders expressed condolences to his followers.
 Although the Five Percenters faltered in the immediate aftermath of his death, the movement rebounded after new leadership emerged.
 The group took a non-hierarchical approach to leadership, and no single leader replaced Clarence 13X.
 He has been held in high regard by Five Percenters, who celebrate his birthday as a holiday.